There’s a wide range of kitchen styles to consider if you’re remodeling your room.

 Alternatively, pick cabinetry in woods such as oak, maple, cherry and walnut that offer pleasing grain and appealing natural color.

 5. Cottage style kitchens

-Often a space with industrial or nautical lighting, traditional metals for faucets and cabinet hardware, they’re home to treasured finds and collectibles.
+Often a space with industrial or nautical kitchen lighting ideas, traditional metals for faucets and cabinet hardware, they’re also home to treasured finds and collectibles.

 As for cabinetry styles for cottage kitchens, traditional is the route to take.
 Look for raised panels with decorative detail or try the verticals created by beadboard designs (also known as tongue and groove), or more intricate open grate doors.
 As well as fitted cabinetry, consider freestanding furniture for displaying china and more.

-As for cabinet finishes, distressed paintwork gives a cottage kitchen lived-in style and complements industrial accessories, or opt for simple painted finishes in pure or off-white to brighten compact rooms where daylight can be limited by small cottage windows.
+As for cabinet finishes, distressed paintwork gives a cottage kitchen a lived-in style and complements industrial accessories.
+Or opt for simple painted finishes in pure or off-white to brighten compact rooms where daylight can be limited by small cottage windows.

 6. Traditional style kitchens